flipacholas/Architecture-of-consoles/articles/dreamcast.md

 Now, someone [who?] discovered that after managing to rip the contents of a GD-ROM and modifying its format to adhere to the MIL-CD, burning it to a conventional CD and putting it in the Dreamcast would *just work*.
 This caused an unstoppable wave of burned discs and ISOs to be released on the net.

-Some problems surfaced afterward: Although GD-ROMs can store a gigabyte of data, CD-ROMs can only fit ~700 MB, so how could 'rippers' fit big games on a CD?
-By compressing music and graphics until it fits, they may even try to split it into two discs.
-After all, inside discs, there are just files and folders! [doesn't scan/make sense]
+Some problems surfaced afterwards: Although GD-ROMs can store a gigabyte of data, CD-ROMs can only fit ~700 MB, so how could 'rippers' shrink the bigger games to fit on a CD?
+By re-compressing music and graphics until it fits.
+They may even try to split it into two discs.
+After all, game data is not a single blob anymore like on an old cartridge, but is now organised hierarchically into files and directories.

 ---